Yale-Medicaid/Documentation/docs/tmsis/vignettes/working_with_file_sizes.md

 #memory usage: 6.4 GB
 ```

 While this can be helpful for initial exploratory analyses once you have a better sense of the types of analyses and relevant data you should use the `columns` argument to read in only the relevant data.
 Because `.parquet` files are column-organized this can be done efficiently.
-Below we'll read in the standard inportant claims information (Date, ID, Member) as well as the diagnosis information (admitting diagnosis + 12 potential diagnosis columns).
+Below we'll read in the standard important claims information (Date, ID, Member) as well as the diagnosis information (admitting diagnosis + 12 potential diagnosis columns).
 The result is a much smaller DataFrame that only takes up 1/4 of the previous memory requirement.

 ```python
 columns = (['BENE_ID', 'CLM_ID', 'SRVC_END_DT',